 This section tells you what we do to protect you from Covid-19.

-Although the Government relaxed restrictions outside of healthcare settings on 19 July 2021, we continue to apply the same high level of safety precautions as before at Paul Strickland Scanner Centre in order to keep you safe.
+Although the UK Government has relaxed all remaining restrictions outside of healthcare settings, we continue to apply the same high level of safety precautions as before at Paul Strickland Scanner Centre in order to keep you safe.

 Those who have been to the centre before will notice real changes in our waiting room: we’ll ask you to stay 2m from others during queuing.